aniiaham/aniiaham/README.md

 ## Hi there!👋 I'm Aniia Hamilton

-I'm a front-end developer based in Nashville, TN.
+I'm a front-end developer based in Nashville, TN

 ## Skills